Frequently Asked Questions

 Another example of a name you may not recognize on your bill is the supervising staff doctor's name.
 While you might see a specific care provider during your visit, it is the supervising staff doctor's name that appears on your bill.

-A: There are different types of services, such as reading lab tests or X-rays, that are performed by DHMC in Lebanon.
-The bills you receive are for those services requested by the doctor you saw at another site.
+A: There are different types of services, such as reading lab tests or X-rays, that are performed by Dartmouth-Hitchcock in Lebanon.
+These charges are for those services requested by your health care provider.

 A: Many insurance companies have amounts which the patient must pay.
 These are called deductible, co-pay or co-insurance payments.
 If your insurance plan requires you to pay a deductible or co-insurance, the balance will be billed to you.
 If you have a question about why your insurance company did not pay part of a claim, you should call your health insurance company directly.